Segmentation-Engineered Ge4Sb6Te7 Switch on SOI Platform for Multilevel Non-Volatile Photonic Neural Inference: Results and Discussions

-The segmented topology introduces alternating high-index (guided and absorbing) GST and low-index (unguided and leaky) etched sections along the propagation axis.
-In the amorphous phase, the optical mode remains confined mainly within the silicon core; thus, the GST segmentation introduces only minor perturbations to the field distribution, thereby preserving a high transmission coefficient, T\textsubscript{amor}.
+Due to the segmented topology, light propagating through the structure encounters alternating high-index GST and low-index Al$_2$O$_3$ cladding regions.
+In the amorphous phase, the optical mode remains confined primarily within the silicon core; thus, the GST segmentation introduces only minor perturbations to the field distribution, thereby preserving a high optical transmission, T\textsubscript{amor}.
 However, in the crystalline state, the mode shifts toward the GST, and each GST/Al\textsubscript{2}O\textsubscript{3} interface introduces a modal mismatch that radiates power into the low-index Al\textsubscript{2}O\textsubscript{3} segments.
-Decreasing $\mathrm{L_{PCM}}$ increases the number of segments, which enhances interfacial radiation loss in the crystalline state, while shortening the continuous guiding path.
+Decreasing $\mathrm{L_{seg}}$ increases the number of segments, which enhances interfacial radiation loss in the crystalline state, while shortening the continuous guiding path.
 Meanwhile, $\mathrm{L_{etch}}$ governs how effectively this leaked power is dissipated before the next GST section can recouple it.
-Extremely small $\mathrm{L_{PCM}}$ over-segments the device, adding phase-insensitive loss, whereas a very large $\mathrm{L_{PCM}}$ increases IL and saturates ER.
-Likewise, an $\mathrm{L_{etch}}$ that is too small facilitates recoupling, in turn reducing crystalline-state loss, while a $\mathrm{L_{etch}}$ that is too large mainly inflates the footprint with negligible FOM benefit.
+Extremely small $\mathrm{L_{seg}}$ over-segments the device, adding phase-insensitive loss, whereas a very large $\mathrm{L_{seg}}$ increases IL and saturates ER.
+Likewise, an $\mathrm{L_{etch}}$ that is too small facilitates recoupling, thereby reducing crystalline-state loss, whereas a $\mathrm{L_{etch}}$ that is too large mainly inflates the footprint with negligible FOM benefit.
+The high-FOM locus in \autoref{fig:optimization}(b) follows a line of nearly constant duty cycle, preserving the phase-averaged effective index while maximizing interphase loss contrast, as confirmed by the Floquet–Bloch analysis in Section S7 of the Supplementary Information.